OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

      Excel.ConditionalFormatType.custom
 );

-// if a cell has a higher value than the one to its left, set that cell’s font to green conditionalFormat.custom.rule.formula = '=IF(B8>INDIRECT("RC[-1]",0),TRUE)';
+// if a cell has a higher value than the one to its left, set that cell's font to green conditionalFormat.custom.rule.formula = '=IF(B8>INDIRECT("RC[-1]",0),TRUE)';
 conditionalFormat.custom.format.font.color = "green";